Collaborate with Raptor

 Timeline

-Raptor’s services and rates are based on a 6-week production time, with the first 2 weeks reserved for planning and experimentation.
+Raptor’s services and rates are based on a 9-week production time, with the first 2 weeks reserved for planning and experimentation.
 We require that the client agrees to meeting via video conferencing, and upholding COVID-19 safety precautions if meeting in-person.
 Starting with finalized interior copy and ending with the delivery of your books, we keep to the following schedule:

 Week 1: Initial meeting, contracts, conceptualize design; (optional) interior layout.
 Deposit due.

-Week 2: Finalize art and book design; (optional) interiors sent for printing.
+Week 3: Finalize art and book design;

-Weeks 3-5: Cover production and binding prep
+Weeks 4-6: Cover production and binding prep

-Weeks 6-7: Binding and packing.
+Weeks 7-8: Binding and packing.
 Balance and materials reimbursement due.

-Week 8: Delivery
+Week 9: Delivery

 Standard Rates